Contributors: Jonathan Carter

 However, if you run into a problem or get an error and are unsure, feel free to drop me an email at (email@example.com) and I'll do my best to help you out.

 The manager can find my audio:

-Please make sure all audio you want to use with this manager is in the /audio directory or in the defined sub-directory you are trying to scan.
-Note it will only scan the one folder, the asset doesn't support multiple scan locations at this time.
+Please make sure all audio you want to use with this manager is in the /audio directory or in the defined sub-directories you are trying to scan.
 If this is a feature you require, please do let us know!

 I called a function to play audio and nothing happened:

 Please make sure you spelt the clip name correctly, note it is CaSe SeNsItIvE, also make sure the code is running with a debug log and the script is references correctly.